SupunPrabodha/Online-Voting-System-For-Reality-Shows/README.md

 ## Description

-This project is a group effort for our 1st-year, 2nd-semester IWT coursework, showcasing an online voting system for reality shows.
+This project is a group effort for our **1st-year, 2nd-semester IWT project**, showcasing an online voting system for reality shows.

 ---